AimanHaidar/harmonic-drive-selector/README.md

 # Harmonic Drive Selector
-This is a Harmonic Drive app build with qt5 allow engineers to easly select the appropriat drive for thier application by inpouting tourqe and angular speed data for thier load
+This is a Harmonic Drive app built with Qt5 that allows engineers to easily select the appropriate drive for their application by inputting torque and angular speed data for their load.

 ## Screenshots
 ![Description of image](screenshots/main_window.png)